Master of Science-Adult and Higher Education

 - Workforce Development for Business/industry

-- Federal or state agencies with a training function
+- Federal or state agencies with a staff development/training function

 - Community Colleges

-Using the list of prescribed electives, students may tailor their program of instruction to a more specific field of application, such as higher education, workforce training and development, instructional technology, adult literacy or GED, or even take courses in a discipline for undergraduate teaching (Instruction Track).
+The program is comprised of 21 SCH of core requirements and 12 SCH in which the student selects from a list of electives.
+With these course options, students may tailor their program of instruction to a more specific field of practice, such as higher education, workforce training and development, instructional technology, adult literacy or GED, or even take courses in a discipline for undergraduate teaching (Instruction Track).

 Final Components required for graduation:

 - Passing score on the Graduate comprehensive examination taken during final term

 - Successful completion of the graduate project in AHED 588, taken in the final term.